MojeZcg/MojeZcg/README.md

 If you have any questions about front-end web development, feel free to <a href="mailto:jsMonte31@gmail.com">contact me through email</a>.

-You can hire me as a freelancer on <a href="https://www.linkedin.com/in/montenegrowalter/">LinkedIn</a> to deploy any project on the web.
+You can hire me on <a href="https://www.linkedin.com/in/montenegrowalter/">LinkedIn</a> to deploy any project on the web.

   </td>
   <td width="40%" valign="top">